jaloldcoder98/jaloldcoder98/README.md

-- 👋 Hi, I’m @jaloldcoder98
+- 👋 Hi, I’m Jaloliddin
-- 👀 I’m interested in ...
+- 👀 I’m interested in reading and playing sports
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning IOS programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GSC LLC
-- 📫 How to reach me ...
+- 📫 How to reach me email 📧 : jaloldcoder@gmail.com

 <!---
 jaloldcoder98/jaloldcoder98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.